JamieBort/Learning-Directory/Git/README.md

 #### [contributing/](./contributing/)

-All things related to contributing to Git (GitHub ?) repos.
+This directory houses information about contributing to repos.

 #### [env/](./env/)